How To Stop Being Taken For Granted

 This is so powerful because it:

-• Gives a clear message to your subconscious that you're worthy and deserving of having your desires met.
+• Gives a clear message to your subconscious that you're worthy and deserving of having your needs met.

 • Signals to the other person that you expect to be given attention and respect.

 As you start communicating your boundaries, you’ll quickly find that people stop taking you for granted and value you more.
-You can relax and enjoy your time with people because you won't have a head full of stress and worry about where you stand and what's going on.
+You can relax and enjoy your relationships more because you won't be worrying about where you stand with people.

 Show Buttons